Monday, March 27, 2017

 Thrust

 The thumping chiptune of the day is awarded to Thrust!!
 Let me explain...
-Earlier, I enjoyed a couple of games but now I must suffer the reward of having its funky music booming through my tiny little mind.
+Earlier, I enjoyed a couple of plays and now must suffer the reward of having its funky music booming through my tiny mind.
 Yep, I just can't get it out of my head lol.
 Well, it's a good job then that it's one of my favourite Rob Hubbard masterpieces.

 I love Thrust but I don't recall many rave magazine reviews?
 Probably because it didn't appear that much of a technical improvement over the 8-bit games?
-Well, for me, that is a good thing because it's perfect and any cosmetic changes would have been a huge mistake.
-Remember Chuckie Egg 2, a shockingly "enhanced" 16-Bit disaster!
+For me, that's good because it's perfect.
+Any cosmetic changes would have been a huge mistake.
+Remember Chuckie Egg 2, a shocking 16-bit disaster!

 Thankfully, Thrust isn't like that.
-It's still that same great game with tough mechanics and hugely addictive gameplay.
-I love it and so will you because it's a cracking game that is as good now as it's ever been.
-I should know, I spent most of my college years in their 'library' playing Thrust on a BBC Micro instead of studying!
+It's still a great game with tough mechanics and hugely addictive gameplay.
+I love it and so will you because it's a cracking game.
+It's as good today as it was back then - I should know, I spent most of my college years in the 'library' playing Thrust on a BBC Micro instead of studying!

 It looks funky, sounds boomtastic and plays great so is a timeless classic for the Atari ST. Love it!!